tech-learning-collective/tech-learning-collective.github.io/_workshops/The Genesis Project: Making and Maintaining Cloud Infrastructure with Terraform.md

 ---
 title: "The Genesis Project: Making and Maintaining Cloud Infrastructure with Terraform"
 image: static/images/workshop.the-genesis-project-making-and-maintaining-cloud-infrastructure-with-terraform.square.png
+simple_description: Build an infrastructure automatically and from scratch using Terraform, a free and open source tool that turns code into virtual machines, firewall rulesets, DNS records, and other computing resources.
+Automating the deployment of digital resources makes it easier to grow networks, fix issues, and perform basic maintenance, all of which means a smaller team can do more with less.
+This workshop introduces you to basic Infrastructure as Code principles so that you can understand how to make the most of "the cloud."
 ---

 In the beginning, there was the mainframe: a single, gigantic machine that held all the data and did all the work by itself, like a digital planet suspended in the vast emptiness of cyberspace.
 Then came networks, the personal computer, the Internet, Web 2.0, cloud computing, microservices, and containers&mdash;a whole [cybergalaxy to explore]({% link _workshops/Exploring Cyberspace: Network Sniffing and Scanning.md %}).
 While the world today looks very different than it did in the days of the mainframe, every project still needs to start at the beginning: get at least one computer to hold all project data and do all project work.
 So how do modern projects go from a single computer to a whole galaxy so quickly?